-The Loft is a 2014 American-Belgian erotic mystery film directed by Erik Van Looy.
-It is a remake of the 2008 Dutch-language Belgian film Loft, which was also directed by Van Looy.
-The script was written by Bart De Pauw and adapted by Wesley Strick.
+The Loft is a 2014 erotic thriller film directed by Erik Van Looy.
+It is a remake of the 2008 Dutch-language Belgian film Loft, which Van Looy also directed.
+The screenplay was written by Bart De Pauw and adapted by Wesley Strick.
 Starring Karl Urban, James Marsden and Wentworth Miller, it also features Matthias Schoenaerts who reprises his role from the original film.

 The film was shot in Summer 2011, but its theatrical release was delayed by a change of the film distributor.
 Dark Castle Entertainment originally acquired the US distribution rights, as they did for Splice, with the intention of releasing the film through Warner Bros.
 When Joel Silver moved his office to Universal Studios, he took Dark Castle, and the film with him.
 Universal planned to release the film on August 29, 2014, but the studio pulled it from the schedule in favor of Legendary Pictures' As Above, So Below.
 Universal and Dark Castle dropped the film, which was then picked up by Open Road Films, who released it on January 30, 2015.
 Universal retained the US home entertainment rights through its ancillaries deal with Open Road.
 Dark Castle, however, hasn't produced another film till 2017's Suburbicron with Paramount Pictures.
 Trama completa (wikipedia)